magnusbaeck/logstash-filter-verifier/README.md

   future problems and flaky tests, pick a hostname or IP address for the test case that will always resolve to the same thing.
 As in this example, localhost and 127.0.0.1 should be safe picks.
+* If the input event doesn't contain a `host` field, Logstash will add such a field containing the name of the current host.
+To avoid test cases that behave differently depending on the host where they're run, we ignore that field with the `ignore` property.

 ## Test case file reference